thomasfrederikse/2021_NOAA_TR/README.md

 - `NCA5_projections` Contains the NCA5 projections for each scenario (Low, IntLow, Int, IntHigh, and High).
 For each scenario, the GMSL projections, projections at tide-gauge locations and on a 1-degree grid are provided.

 #### Output data
-- `NOAA_TR_global_projections.nc`: GMSL projections, trajectory, and observations for the report
+- `TR_global_projections.nc`: GMSL projections, trajectory, and observations for the report
-- `NOAA_TR_regional_projections.nc`: Regional observations, projections and trajectories for the report
+- `TR_regional_projections.nc`: Regional observations, projections and trajectories for the report
-- `NOAA_TR_local_projections.nc`: Local observations, projections and trajectories for the report
+- `TR_local_projections.nc`: Local observations, projections and trajectories for the report
+- `TR_gridded_projections.nc`: Gridded projections for the report

 To read the NetCDF files, many free software is available, including [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html) and [Panoply](https://www.giss.nasa.gov/tools/panoply/).
 NetCDF packages are available for Julia and Python as well to directly import the data.